dgageot/repet/documentation/workbook-en.md

 <p>I can serve a web page in a java app in less than 2 minutes...
 Yes, I can!</p>
 ```

 Before you ask, the header in between dashes is called Yaml Front Matter.
-You can enter a bunch of information using Yaml syntax there.
-We won't go into more details there, but it's quite convenient.
+You can enter a bunch of information using Yaml syntax there and everything after the last `---` is going to be plain old HTML.
+You can do crazy stuff in here, if you're nice you'll see a glimpse of it, but we won't go into more details there, but trust us, it's quite convenient.

 In fluent-http, everything you put in the `app` directory is served at the root of your webapp.
 If you put some html, it will be serve, as-is.
 Same for js files, images etc...

-If you put some Less files, they will be compiled to css and served (with a cache don't worry), the same applied to Coffeescript compiled to Javascript, Markdown to Html and a few others.
+If you put some Less files, they will be compiled to css and served (with a cache don't worry), the same applies to Coffeescript compiled to Javascript, Markdown to Html and a few others.

 1. Ok it's a java workshop or what?
 When will I write some Java Code?!:

-  In `src/main/java` create a `Server` class.
+  Just about now : In `src/main/java` create a `Server` class.
 Like this one:

 ```java
 import net.codestory.http.*;